 General Dosing Instructions

-Physicians should instruct their patients that if they miss a dose of ISENTRESS, they should take it as soon as they remember.
-If they do not remember until it is time for the next dose, they should be instructed to skip the missed dose and go back to the regular schedule.
-Patients should not double their next dose or take more than the prescribed dose.
+Instruct patients that if they miss a dose of ISENTRESS, they should take it as soon as they remember.
+If they do not remember until it is time for the next dose, instruct them to skip the missed dose and go back to the regular schedule.
+Instruct patients not to double their next dose or take more than the prescribed dose.

 Film-Coated Tablets and Chewable Tablets

-Patients should be informed that the chewable tablet forms can be chewed or swallowed whole, but the film-coated tablets should only be swallowed whole.
+Inform patients that the chewable tablet forms can be chewed or swallowed whole, but the film-coated tablets must be swallowed whole.

 For Oral Suspension

-Physicians should instruct parents and/or caregivers to read the Instructions for Use before preparing and administering ISENTRESS For Oral Suspension to pediatric patients.
-Physicians should instruct parents and/or caregivers that ISENTRESS For Oral Suspension should be administered within 30 minutes of mixing.
+Instruct parents and/or caregivers to read the Instructions for Use before preparing and administering ISENTRESS for oral suspension to pediatric patients.
+Instruct parents and/or caregivers that ISENTRESS for oral suspension should be administered within 30 minutes of mixing.

 Severe and Potentially Life-threatening Rash

-Patients should be informed that severe and potentially life-threatening rash has been reported.
-Patients should be advised to immediately contact their healthcare provider if they develop rash.
+Inform patients that severe and potentially life-threatening rash has been reported.
+Advise patients to immediately contact their healthcare provider if they develop rash.
 Instruct patients to immediately stop taking ISENTRESS and other suspect agents, and seek medical attention if they develop a rash associated with any of the following symptoms as it may be a sign of a more serious reaction such as Stevens-Johnson syndrome, toxic epidermal necrolysis or severe hypersensitivity: fever, generally ill feeling, extreme tiredness, muscle or joint aches, blisters, oral lesions, eye inflammation, facial swelling, swelling of the eyes, lips, mouth, breathing difficulty, and/or signs and symptoms of liver problems (e.g., yellowing of the skin or whites of the eyes, dark or tea colored urine, pale colored stools/bowel movements, nausea, vomiting, loss of appetite, or pain, aching or sensitivity on the right side below the ribs).
-Patients should understand that if severe rash occurs, they will be closely monitored, laboratory tests will be ordered and appropriate therapy will be initiated.
+Inform patients that if severe rash occurs, their physician will closely monitor them, order laboratory tests and initiate appropriate therapy.

-Before beginning ISENTRESS, patients should be asked by their healthcare provider if they have a history of rhabdomyolysis, myopathy or increased creatine kinase or if they are taking medications known to cause these conditions such as statins, fenofibrate, gemfibrozil or zidovudine.
+Before patients begin ISENTRESS, ask them if they have a history of rhabdomyolysis, myopathy or increased creatine kinase or if they are taking medications known to cause these conditions such as statins, fenofibrate, gemfibrozil or zidovudine.

-Physicians should instruct their patients not to take ISENTRESS with aluminum and/or magnesium containing antacids [see DRUG INTERACTIONS].
+Instruct patients to avoid taking aluminum and/or magnesium containing antacids during treatment with ISENTRESS [see DRUG INTERACTIONS].